(This was originally posted on Jun. 5, 2016)

 When we first laid our eyes on the “Super Slice,” we could have sworn we heard angels sing.
 It was…

 We are VERY passionate about our pizza, and so is The Pizza Barn.
-This passion and love for food and family is how the glorious carb and cheese creation (our favorite!) was conceived.
+This passion and love for food and family are how the glorious carb and cheese creation (our favorite combo!) was conceived.

-When owner Angelo De Luca came across an 18 inch pizza box, he decided he wanted to do something big, something different, according to his sister Michelle De Luca.
-That spark of passion and one idea turned into a huge viral success.
+When owner Angelo De Luca came across an 18-inch pizza box, he decided he wanted to do something big, something different.
+That spark of inspiration ended up turning into a huge viral success.

-The “Super Slice” is almost a throwback to one of father’s creations, the “I Love You” pizza.
+The “Super Slice” is almost a throwback to one of their father’s creations, the “I Love You” pizza.
 The heart-shaped pizza was a family favorite invented for Valentine’s Day in the 90s.
-It’s still popular in February and can be decorated with the words “I Love You” with a number of topping.
+It’s still popular in February and can be decorated with the words “I Love You” in a number of toppings.

 “Who knows, if the Internet had been around when my dad started his innovative ideas 60 years ago, what would have become of our food establishments then,” Michelle De Luca wonders.

 The Pizza Barn is a true family affair and the epitome of a mom-and-pop shop.
 And it all started with true love.

 Here is the story of The Pizza Barn, according to Michelle De Luca…

 My mom, Connie De Luca, first met my dad, Armando De Luca, by applying for a job at his original outpost in Getty Square called Reggie’s Wedges on New Main Street around 1974.